The evolution of forecasting for decision making in dynamic environments

 In the main text, we describe and analyze an eco-evolutionary model to explore the emergence of forecasting types in dynamically variable environments.
 The model describes competition among forecasting and myopic types based on mass action kinetics.
 In other words, the populations of all four states of agents (high- or low-impact strategies and myopic or forecasting types) are well mixed, and interactions occur proportional to frequency.
 An alternative formulation of the model could consider a hierarchical structure, where forecasting and myopic sub-populations update their strategies within their type, and the sub-populations of cognitive types compete at the group level.

 Here, we present the alternative, hierarchical formulation of the model, and we illustrate some of the complex dynamics that this alternative formulation can generate.

-Next, we perform a change of variables so that the hierarchical and mass action formulations of the model can be directly compared.
+We perform a change of variables so that the hierarchical and mass-action formulations of the model can be directly compared.
 This comparison reveals that the primary difference between the models is how the speed of intra-type dynamics responds to the frequency of a type.

-Finally, we present additional findings for the mass-action model.
-We illustrate the importance of the discount rate for invasion success, and find that the more weight the future has in decision making, the more likely forecasters are to invade.
-Finally, we show that forecasting does not entirely resolve the tragedy of the commons: optimal population-level fitness is not achieved under dominance by forecasting types.
+Next, we present additional findings for the mass-action model.
+We illustrate the importance of the discount rate for invasion success, and find that the more weight the future has in decision-making, the more likely forecasters are to invade.
+We show that forecasting does not entirely resolve the tragedy of the commons: optimal population-level fitness is not necessarily achieved under dominance by forecasting types.

 Finally, we introduce an individual-based model that is converges to the model we consider in the main text in the limit of large population size and weak selection.